 If you are unable for any reason to kayak the San Antonio River yourself, you can take a virtual kayak trip of the San Antonio River Basin here.

 Even though this grade is very high, there is room for improvement.
 Reducing bacteria in our waterways needs to be a priority for our community.
-Pollutants left on impervious cover are particularly vulnerable to being transported by stormwater into nearby creeks and rivers.
+Pollutants left on impervious cover are particularly vulnerable to being transported by rainwater runoff into nearby creeks and rivers.
 So, our final recommendation for this metric is to advance the use of sustainable, green infrastructure practices within the rapidly urbanizing communities throughout the basin.
+These multi-benefit best management practices can help reduce flooding and improve water quality.
 This is where we need your help!
 You can learn about sustainability, and ways you can help improve the river or you can also join the River Warrior volunteers to actively participate in ecosystem restoration projects as well as attend trainings and educational events to gain knowledge on green infrastructure strategies to become river protection ambassadors.